infinum/ios-prince-of-versions/README.md

         })
 	```

+### Multiple targets
+ +If your application has multiple targets you might need more than one JSON configuration file.
+If that is the case, do not forget to set a different URL for each target.

 ### Contributing

 Feedback and code contributions are very much welcome.
 Just make a pull request with a short description of your changes.
 By making contributions to this project you give permission for your code to be used under the same [license](https://github.com/infinum/Android-prince-of-versions/blob/dev/LICENCE).